Midori(ãããĒ)

 };

-// Spawn concurrent task (runs in separate VM)
+// Spawn concurrent task (scheduled on runtime workers)

 def task : Future<Int> = async compute_heavy(42);